-A vacuum leak repair is more common than you would think.
+Having to do a vacuum leak repair, is more common than you would think.

-Also, an engine vacuum leak is always bad news because; it allows “unmetered” air to enter the engine and upset the air/fuel ratio.
+Above all, an engine vacuum leak, is always bad news.
+Because, it allows “unmetered” air, to enter the engine and upset the air/fuel ratio.

-A vacuum leak can trigger a “check engine” light because; the fuel system is running too “lean,” meaning it has a greater mix of air than is ideal.
+So, not doing a vacuum leak repair, can trigger a check engine light (CEL).
+Because, the fuel system, is running too “lean,” meaning it has, a greater mix of air than is ideal.

-For most people a vacuum leak repair is not that hard to do.
+Luckily, for most people a vacuum leak repair, is not that hard to do.

-Often, a vacuum leak makes an audible hissing sound, which makes it easy to find; other times, though, you won’t hear anything.
+Often, a vacuum leak makes an audible hissing sound, which makes it easy to find.
+But, other times, though, you won’t hear anything.
 Vacuum leaks can develop in many locations, including the intake manifold, throttle body, emissions system and power brake booster.
-Before you make any repairs confirm you have located any leaks.
+So, before you make any repairs, confirm you have located any leaks.

 For more help read our post on Vacuum Leak Detection – The Safe Way to Find Leaks.

-The Following Is A List Of The Most Common Vacuum Leak Repair Locations:
+The Following Is A List, Of The Most Common Locations To Leak:

-Before removing any hoses always label them along with their respective connectors or fittings.
-That way you will reinstall repaired or new hoses to their corresponding fittings.
+Before removing any hoses, always label them along with their respective connectors or fittings.
+That way you will reinstall repaired or new hoses, to their corresponding fittings.
 If a hose is rotten or hardened, it needs to be replaced, to finish the vacuum leak repair.

-The hose may chaff or rub against other components, or pull loose as a result of engine vibration.
-Use the correct type of replacement hose (PVC) or vacuum hose capable of withstanding fuel vapors and vacuum without collapsing).
-Also, be sure the replacement hose is the same diameter and length as the original.
+The hose may chaff or rub against other parts, or pull loose, as a result of engine vibration.
+Use the correct type of replacement hose (PVC) or vacuum hose, capable of handling fuel vapors and vacuum (without collapsing).
+Also, be sure the replacement hose, is the same diameter and length as the original.

-While the carburetor or throttle body is off, use a straightedge to check the base and the manifold for straightness.
-Warped surfaces can prevent a tight seal, so if you find any it may need resurfacing or replacement, to make that, vacuum leak repair.
+While the carburetor or throttle body is off, use a straight edge tool, to check both for straightness.
+Warped surfaces, can prevent a tight seal.
+So, if you find any, it may need resurfacing or replacement, to make that, vacuum leak repair.

-Try retorquing the intake manifold bolts, working from the center out in the recommended tightening sequence.
+Try retorquing the intake manifold bolts, working from the center out, in the recommended tightening sequence.
 If that fails, the intake manifold will have to be removed and the intake gaskets replaced.
-Sometimes the mating surface of the intake manifold or the heads will not be flat (check both with a straightedge).
-If warped, the intake manifold and/or heads will have to be resurfaced.
+Sometimes the mating surface of the intake manifold or the heads will not be flat. (check both with a straight edge tool).
+If warped, the intake manifold and/or heads, will have to be resurfaced.

-When replacing the gasket always ask if there is an upgraded gasket available.
-There are many aftermarket gasket suppliers that have made what they call a problem solver gasket.
+When replacing the gasket, always ask if there is an upgraded gasket available.
+Consequently, there are many aftermarket gasket suppliers, that have made what they call, a problem solver gasket.
 Consequently, making that, vacuum leak repair, a one time thing.
-Also, confirm if you need to replace the bolts as many are torque to yield on time use bolts.
+Also, confirm if you need to replace the bolts.
+Consequently, many are torque to yield and only have, a one time use bolt.

 Other Sources Of Vacuum Leaks Include: